global-asp/asp-source/en/0291_what-vusis-sister-said.md

 ##
-Early one morning Vusi's granny called him, “Vusi, please take this egg to your parents.
-They want to make a large cake for your sister's wedding”.
+Early one morning Vusi's granny called him, "Vusi, please take this egg to your parents.
+They want to make a large cake for your sister's wedding".

 ##
 On his way to his parents, Vusi met